symfony/symfony-docs/contributing/code/bc.rst

 When extending the class:

-* You cannot safely use protected properties and methods.
-We may change or remove them, but will document this in the UPGRADE file.

 * You can safely override public properties.

-* You cannot safely override protected properties.
-We may change or remove them, but will document this in the UPGRADE file.
+However:

-* You cannot safely override public or protected methods.
-We may change them, but will document this in the UPGRADE file.
+* You cannot safely override methods in extending classes.
+The class may change, but all changes will be documented in the UPGRADE file.

-* You cannot safely add public or protected properties.
-We may add a property with the same name.

-* You cannot safely add a new public or protected method.
-We may add a method with the same name.

-* You cannot safely add parameters to overridden methods.
-We may do the same.

 Properties and methods tagged with ``@api`` are treated as if they belonged to an API class.